MohammadrezaPourreza/Spider2/Spider2-baselines/DailSQL/README.md

 # Evaluation of DailSQL

 We evaluate two approaches:
-- Vanilla DailSQL: This method utilizes the Code Representation (CR) prompt from the original DailSQL paper.
-To accommodate the complexity of the Spider2 dataset, we enhance the prompt by incorporating column descriptions, sampled rows, and external knowledge.
+- **Vanilla DailSQL**: This method utilizes the Code Representation (CR) prompt from the original DailSQL paper.
+To accommodate the complexity of the Spider2 dataset, we enhance the prompt by **incorporating column descriptions, sampled rows, and external knowledge**.
-- DailSQL+Func+Plan: Building on Vanilla DailSQL, this approach augments the prompt with descriptions of potentially relevant SQL functions and a plan that assists in generating the components of a complete SQL query.
+- **DailSQL+Func+Plan**: Building on Vanilla DailSQL, this approach augments the prompt with descriptions of 1) **potentially relevant SQL functions** and 2) a **plan** that assists in generating the components of a complete SQL query.

-Given the large number of tables and columns in the Spider2 dataset, we leverage GPT-4o with a 128k context window to prevent prompt size limitations.
+Given the large number of tables and columns in the Spider2 dataset, we leverage **GPT-4o** with a 128k context window to prevent prompt size limitations.
 The performance of the two methods is shown as:

 | Method                     | EX   | Correct Queries                       |
 | -------------------------- | ---- | ------------------------------------- |